zacanger/niddesa/text/generated-translations/cullaniddesa/22-chinese-google.md

 little heart is not truthful.
-Liberation: the evil and unwholesome dhammas that have arisen have no end; after hearing the sound with ears... (omitted) after knowing the dhamma with consciousness, fall in love with the lovable dhamma, reject the unlovable dhamma, live in the body and have no thoughts It’s not true that it’s not true to know the mind, liberate from wisdom, and liberate from
+Liberation: the evil and unwholesome dhammas that have arisen have no end; after hearing the sound with ears... (omitted) after knowing the dhamma with consciousness, fall in love with the lovable dhamma, reject the unlovable dhamma, live in the body and have no thoughts It's not true that it's not true to know the mind, liberate from wisdom, and liberate from
 wisdom: those evil and unwholesome dhammas that have arisen have no extinguishment, fellow students!
 This is called the bhikkhu who is the leaker in the color that can be recognized by the eye... (omitted) The Dhamma of Conscious